Easy multigrain bread made from just 8 ingredients! This healthy vegan bread recipe is stuffed full of oats and seeds and tastes just delicious!

 - When dough has doubled lightly sprinkle the top with some cold water and scatter with some extra oats.

 - Bake in the oven for 20 – 25 minutes until golden on top and the loaf should sound hollow when tapped on the bottom.
-Leave to cook on a wire rack before slicing.
+Leave to cool on a wire rack before slicing.